PrairieLearn/PrairieLearn/docs/question.md

     pl.from_json(data["params"]["numpy_array"])
 ```

 The `pl.to_json` function supports keyword-only options for different types of encodings (e.g. `pl.to_json(var, df_encoding_version=2)`).
 These options have been added to allow for new encoding behavior while still retaining backwards compatibility with existing usage.
-You can view the full reference for `pl.to_json` and `pl.from_json` in the [Python reference](./python-reference/index.md).

 - `df_encoding_version` controls the encoding of Pandas DataFrames.
 Encoding a DataFrame `df` by setting `pl.to_json(df, df_encoding_version=2)` allows for missing and date time values whereas `pl.to_json(df, df_encoding_version=1)` (default) does not.
 However, `df_encoding_version=1` has support for complex numbers, while `df_encoding_version=2` does not.